webbhuset/elm-json-decode/README.md

     ))
 ```

-You can also get rid of the parenthesis by using the backwards
+We can also eliminate the parenthesis by using the backwards
 [function application operator](https://package.elm-lang.org/packages/elm/core/latest/Basics#(<|)) (`<|`).

 ```elm